ooples/pine_script_docs/source/language/Built-ins.rst

 your friend.
 Ignoring it will make your programming experience with Pine difficult and frustrating — as it would with any other programming language.

-Variables and functions in the same family share the same namespace, which is a prefix to the function's name.
+Variables and functions in the same family share the same *namespace*, which is a prefix to the function's name.
 The `ta.sma() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}sma>`__ function, for example, is in the ``ta`` namespace, which stands for "technical analysis".
 A namespace can contain both variables and functions.